AEDIT

 What is an Asian blepharoplasty partial incisional suture method?

 An Asian blepharoplasty partial incisional suture method is a cosmetic surgery procedure performed by a plastic surgeon to establish a natural appearing eyelid crease in the upper eyelid.
 The single eyelid (monolid) commonly seen in individuals of Asian descent, and epicanthal fold at the medial epicanthus, are prominent features of Asian eyelids.
-Individuals of Asian descent with the monolid upper eyelid appearance may pursue an Asian blepharoplasty to achieve an upper eyelid crease.
+Individuals of Asian descent with the monolid upper eyelid appearance may elect to pursue an Asian blepharoplasty to achieve an upper eyelid crease.

 The Anatomy of the Eye